Erik (The Phantom of the Opera)

-Erik (also known as the Phantom of the Opera, commonly referred to as the Phantom) is the titular character of Gaston Leroux's Le Fantôme de l'Opéra, best known to English speakers as The Phantom of the Opera.
-The character has been adapted to alternative media several times, including in the 1925 film adaptation starring Lon Chaney, the 1943 remake starring Claude Rains, the 1962 remake starring Herbert Lom and Andrew Lloyd Webber's musical.
+Erik (also known as the Phantom of the Opera, commonly referred to as the Phantom) is the title central character of Gaston Leroux's Le Fantôme de l'Opéra, best known to English speakers as The Phantom of the Opera.
+The character has been adapted to alternative media several times, including in the 1925 film adaptation starring Lon Chaney, the 1943 remake starring Claude Rains, the 1962 remake starring Herbert Lom, and Andrew Lloyd Webber's musical.

 Character history

 In the original novel, few details are given regarding Erik's past.
 The novel confirms that Erik has traveled to multiple countries including France, Russia, Persia and northern Vietnam, learning various arts and sciences from each region.
 Erik himself laments the fact that his mother was horrified by his birth deformity and that his father, a master construction mason, never saw him.
 Most of the character's history is revealed by a mysterious figure, known through most of the novel as The Persian or the Daroga, who saved Erik's life in Persia, and followed Erik to Paris; other details are discussed in the novel's epilogue (e.g., his birthplace is given as a small town outside of Rouen, France).
-In the novel, Erik often refers to himself in the third person, a detail that didn't make it into any subsequent adaptations.
+In the novel, Erik often refers to himself in the third person, a detail omitted in subsequent adaptations.

 Kay's Phantom

-Many different versions of Erik's life are told through other adaptations such as films, television shows, books, and musicals.
+Many different versions of Erik's life are told through other adaptations such as films, television shows, books and musicals.
 One such popular literary adaptation is the Susan Kay novel Phantom (1990), a fictional in-depth story of Erik from the time of his birth to the end of his life at the Paris Opera House.

 For the most part, Kay's novel stays in context with Erik's life history as laid down by Leroux.
 However, Kay (as explained in her Author's Note) changes and shapes the character to match her own vision, influenced by other adaptations besides the original.
 In addition, the ending/resolution is quite different from Leroux's.
 The story follows Erik through his entire life, starting with the night of his birth, and is told from different viewpoints throughout the novel (Erik's mother, Erik, Nadir/the Persian, Christine, and Raoul).
 Kay places the highest priority on portraying romantic aspects of Erik's life.